12 Pinterest Alternatives Worth Trying in 2026

 But the coolest part is that it also lets you import your Pinterest boards, so if you’ve already saved a lot of ideas there, you don’t have to start from scratch.

-And unlike Pinterest, there are no likes, comments, or ads (yes, surprising!).
+And unlike Pinterest, there are no likes, comments, or ads.
+You can also control what you see, including filtering out AI-generated content.

 Hometalk is a website just like Pinterest, but it’s all about DIY projects and making your home look great.